Have you thought of crafting a Scarecrow, out of your easy-to-grab recycling?

 ARE YOU READY?

-I made this quick video on how to put together your Scarecrow.
-I will later follow it up with some comments which might address any queries you might have!
+I made this quick video on how to put together your Scarecrow, followed up with some comments that will address any queries you might have!

-That was fun, wasn’t it, and all made with just three cardboard tubes and some odd resources!
+That was fun, wasn’t it, and made with just three cardboard tubes and some odd resources!

 SOME HELPFUL TIPS!

-Find a sharp tool, or scissors to help pierce another tube, a little way down and on opposite ends, then snip all the way around the holes and push through to expand the holes, then you can insert the long arm easily.
+• Find a sharp tool or scissors to help pierce another tube, a little way down and on opposite ends.
+Then snip all the way around the holes and push through to expand the holes, thereafter you can insert the long arm easily.
 Re-adjust the elastic bands if they move.

-I snipped all around the smaller tube to help bend it to one side as if a drooping head, although you can leave this bit out if you like.
+• I snipped all around the smaller tube to help bend it to one side like a drooping head, although you can leave this bit out if you like.

-I used elastic bands, but you can use whatever you have to hold in place the white cloth over the head and keep the hat in place.
+• I used elastic bands, but you can use whatever you have to hold the white cloth in place over the head and the same with the hat.
 I cut a long strand from one of the fabrics to use as a belt around the shirt.

-I collected lots of recycled stretchy packaging that has many uses.
-One of which has a texture that can be used in crafts, so I used some of this.
-Again you can use shredded paper, or fray some paper to insert into the ends of the arms, which look like hay.
+• I collected lots of recycled stretchy packaging used to protect items in packages.
+It’s a texture that can be used in crafts, so I used some of it.
+Again you can use shredded paper or tear paper to insert into the ends of the arms, which look like hay.

-CARROT NOSE.Β Take a small piece of orange card cut it into a square and roll it to make a cone, stick it into place with a glue stick.
+• CARROT NOSE.
+Take a small piece of orange card and cut it into a square.
+Roll it to make a cone, and stick it into place with a glue stick.
 For the bit that bends over at the end, you can apply glue and stick it to the face.

-Below are five images, showing how to make a carrot nose, the smiley mouth and all positioned with the googly eyes in place using a glue stick.
+Below are five images, showing how to make a carrot nose, and a smiley mouth all positioned with the googly eyes in place using a glue stick.

 Click on any image to enlarge.

-Wow! you may think, that’s alot to take in, but just find what you need help with, and maybe the video may be just enough for you to work out or even follow whilst making your Scarecrow!
+Wow!
+You may think, that’s a lot to take in, but just find what you need help with, and maybe the video may be just enough for you to work out or even follow while making your Scarecrow!

 So ifthere is a last-minuterush to find a Hallowen costume, then look no futher!

-KIDLY UK, have an delightful selection of Halloween costumes! that are just a bit different!
+KIDLY UK, has a delightful selection of Halloween costumes! that are just a bit different!

 KIDLY UK, has very tasteful and out-of-the-ordinary Halloween costumes.
 Magical and just enough sparkle to zap anyone who is mischievous!